-Introduction to Public Policy

-An analysis of public policy in the U.S., with an emphasis on the technical and political problems of policy formulation and implementation.
-Discussion of the impact of legislative, executive and judicial institutions and processes on the content of public policy
+POL SCI 111 Dr. Champney Introduction to Public Policy 3 credits An analysis of public policy in the U.S., with an emphasis on the technical and political problems of policy formulation and implementation.
+Discussion of the impact of legislative, executive and judicial institutions and processes on the content of public policy.

-POL SCI 130-131 Staff

-American National Government

-Discussion of the principles and processes of democratic government in America.
-The Constitution, federalism, structure, operations and functions of the branches of government
+POL SCI 130-131 Staff American National Government 6 credits Discussion of the principles and processes of democratic government in America.
+The Constitution, federalism, structure, operations and functions of the branches of government.

-State and Local Government

-The national constitutional position of the states and the changing federal - state relationships.
+POL SCI 210 Staff State and Local Government 3 credits The national constitutional position of the states and the changing federal - state relationships.
 The types and evolution of local government; constitutional and statutory limitations, functions of divisions; structure and operation.
 Emphasis on Pennsylvania and actual problems of procedure and policy.

-International Relations

-A survey of workings in the nation-state system; power politics; equilibrium mechanisms; organizational functionalism; Third World
+POL SCI 212 Dr. VanDyke International Relations 3 credits A survey of workings in the nation-state system; power politics; equilibrium mechanisms; organizational functionalism; Third World.

-POL SCI 213 Prof. Williams

-Geopolitics 3 credits

-(Recommended for background: GEOG.
+Prof. Williams POL SCI 213 3 credits Geopolitics (Recommended for background: GEOG.
 134) A study of geographic factors in World History.
-Geographic factors in national power and international relations: an analysis of the role of "Geopolitics" with reference to the current world scene
+Geographic factors in national power and international relations: an analysis of the role of "Geopolitics" with reference to the current world scene.

-Global Peace and War

-A search for the causes of war focusing on the scientific approach to building a theory of war.
-An examination of possible paths to peace including traditional recommendations for peace, recent contributions of the field of peace studies, and conflict resolution
+POL SCI 215 Staff Global Peace and War 3 credits A search for the causes of war focusing on the scientific approach to building a theory of war.
+An examination of possible paths to peace including traditional recommendations for peace, recent contributions of the field of peace studies, and conflict resolution.

-Comparative Government

-(The political and government institutions of Britain, France, Germany, Italy and other West European countries; elections, parties, interest groups, bureaucracies contrasted with the American model.
+POL SCI 217 Dr. Parente 3 credits Comparative Government (The political and government institutions of Britain, France, Germany, Italy and other West European countries; elections, parties, interest groups, bureaucracies contrasted with the American model.